 See more on the key areas of work we have been involved in and our policies on each issue.

-- Every year around 96,000 in the UK die from diseases caused by smoking.
+- Every year there are approximately 100,000 deaths in the UK from diseases caused by smoking.

-- In England there were an estimated 475,000 hospital admissions attributable to smoking in 2015.
-According to the charity Action on Smoking and Health, smoking related ill health costa the social care system in England £1.4 billion annually.
+- In England there were an estimated 475,000 hospital admissions attributable to smoking in 2015/16.
+According to the charity Action on Smoking and Health, smoking related ill health cost the social care system in England £1.4 billion annually.

 - Smoking-associated diseases costs the Scottish healthcare system an estimated £271m each year, according to calculations by the charity Action on Smoking on Health in Scotland.